jzymet/RecommenderComparison/README.md

 Data scientists have turned to <I>hybrid recommenders</I>, in which multiple simple recommenders are combined, to surmount weaknesses displayed by any component recommender in isolation.

 A variety of data scientists, in a number of prominent articles on Towards Data Science, use a weighted average between collaborative and content-based recommendations, without comparing this approach to other hybrid approaches.
-- E.g., switching between content and collaborative recommendation, which, to my knowledge, has not been discussed on Towards Data Science.
+- E.g., the less well-known approach of switching between content and collaborative recommendation, which, to my knowledge, has not been discussed on Towards Data Science.

 <b>Question</b>: Amongst a variety of choices for hybrid algorithm, which one works best?
 In other words, <i>how</i> should two recommenders be combined, given a dataset?